ropensci/RefManageR/README.md

   * i.e. change toBibtex function and add toBibLaTeX function) [S/O thread explaining how to do this](http://tex.stackexchange.com/questions/114787/converting-from-biblatex-to-bibtex-format-using-biber)
 have check=FALSE argument in print.BibEntry if user does not want to check proper format when printing biblatex or bibtex
-have printonly=FALSE argument in toBibtex.BibEntry and toBibLatex.BibEntry if user does not want converted BibEntry object returned
+have printonly=FALSE argument in toBibtex.BibEntry and toBibLatex.BibEntry if user does not want converted BibEntry object returned - see `utils:::toBibtex.bibentry`
 11. fix print to handle date field and _requires adding a bibstyle_
 12. implement a useful summary function
 16. update print function to include index (i.e. entry numbers) in database